Erinn Rigney is a partner in the Chicago office, focusing her practice on Labor, Employment, and Workplace Safety.

 Prior to joining K&L Gates, Erinn was an associate in the employment and labor practice group in the Chicago office of another global law firm and taught high school government in Silver Spring, Maryland.

 Erinn has significant experience addressing the various employment issues that arise in the health care space, including the interpretation and application of employment laws in conjunction with health care regulations; drafting master services agreements for large and small health care systems; implementing policies on the protection of proprietary information and trade secrets; and advising on employment compliance issues arising in mergers and acquisitions for hospitals and biotechnology companies.
-Over the past year, Erinn has devoted a substantial part of her practice to advising both unionized and nonunionized clients across industries on compliance with federal, state, and local health and safety guidelines to address the impact of COVID-19 in the workplace and the changing nature of work.
+Over the past three years, Erinn has devoted a substantial part of her practice to advising public and private employers across industries on compliance with federal, state, and local health and safety guidelines to address the impact of COVID-19 in the workplace and the changing nature of work.

 - Recognized in The Best Lawyers in America® "Ones to Watch" 2023 for work in Litigation - Labor and Employment and Labor and Employment Law - Management

 - Named to Illinois Super Lawyers Rising Stars list (2019-2023)